Fiech/surf3tikz/README.md

 * By default, instead of 3D, a 2D axis is added in TikZ, to increase stability.
 This behaviour can be suppressed.
+* For zoomed in 2D viewed data the cropping function used in surf3tikz may lead to wrong start and end mapping points. surf3tikz now detects the possibility of that and solves this by zooming out the view port and placing two small dots in the far edges of the view port, thus preventing a overzealous crop.
 * Additionally, there is an experimental functionality available for top down (bird's eye views) that can save a significant amount of image size, by writing the actual pixel size of the surface plot instead of the dpi based version.
+To use this, set the 'use_imagesc' switch to true in the config struct.
 This however is only available to the first surface plot as of now.
 An example pixel sized approach is shown here:

 ![Example Top Down Plot](image_sc_plot.png)